Cathay Pacific cuts cash-burn target by half as Hong Kong eases restrictions - NewsBreak

 Cathay Pacific cuts cash-burn target by half as Hong Kong eases restrictions

-May 11 (Reuters) - Hong Kong's Cathay Pacific Airways Ltd (0293.HK) on Wednesday significantly cut its cash-burn target for the coming few months on expectation that easing travel curbs and quarantine rules for passenger flight crews would boost capacity.
+(Reuters) - Hong Kong’s Cathay Pacific Airways Ltd on Wednesday significantly cut its cash-burn target for the coming few months on expectation that easing travel curbs and quarantine rules for passenger flight crews would boost capacity.

 “For our travel services, these changes to quarantine and medical surveillance requirements will allow additional flights and destinations to be reactivated,” Cathays’s Chief Customer and Commercial Officer Ronald Lam said.